Academics - Undergraduate Program

 Architecture requires the command of architectural design, theory, history, technology, structures, representation, and programmatic and pragmatic aspects related to practice.
 Our program prepares students to face situations of considerable complexity, comprehensiveness and social responsibility, at the same time allowing for personal interests to mature in individually chosen fields.
 Graduates of the program are thus expected to generate an effective, forceful and spirited architecture.

 The School of Management seeks to provide theoretical and practical knowledge to those students who aim to receive a Bachelor Degree in Business Administration.
 Specifically, the School of Management is guided by the following principles: The program contributes to the intellectual and professional formation of students through the development of critical and analytical skills.
 It fosters the necessary motivation that will enable students to know and relate to the reality of the entrepreneurial world.
 The Department develops in students an awareness of the social responsibility of management within the economic system of free enterprise.
 The program encourages exploration and study in the field of Business Administration.
 It exposes students to the areas of Accounting, Statistics, Economics, Management, Finance, Marketing, Service Management and others, and their application in a corporate, service or manufacturing environment.

-- Bachelor of Business Administration with concentration in: Accounting, Finance, Marketing, Construction Management, General Management, Industrial Management, and Management Information Systems
+- Bachelor of Business Administration with concentration in: Accounting, Marketing, Construction Management and General Management.

 The chemical engineering department offers basic knowledge in chemical engineering subjects that will allow the students to understand and apply the principles of mathematical, physical, and life sciences in combination with the principles of engineering, economics, and social sciences to design and develop ways for the optimum use of the natural resources following the principles of sustainable development to preserve nature for future generations.